postnubilaphoebus/Penumbria/README.md

 **`simple_thresholding`**:
 - `false`: Use morphological reconstruction (more accurate)
-- `true`: Simple thresholding (faster, use only if extremely time-constrained)
+- `true`: Simple thresholding (faster, use if extremely time-constrained)

 ### What You Can Ignore